squareboat/baker/README.md

 ### Configure Laravel

+> If you are using __laravel 5.5__ or higher then you should skip this step.

-Once installation operation is complete, simply add the service provider to your project's `config/app.php` file:
+If you are using laravel 5.4 or 5.3, simply add the service provider to your project's `config/app.php` file:

 #### Service Provider
 ```